Luis Segovia: Club career

-International career
+International

 Segovia represented Ecuador at the 2017 South American U-20 Championship and the 2017 FIFA U-20 World Cup.

 He was part of the Ecuador U-23 squad that participated in the 2020 CONMEBOL Pre-Olympic Tournament, where it lost all the games and failed to qualify for the Tokyo Olympics.

 He made his debut for the Ecuador national team on 27 October 2021 in a friendly against Mexico.